 Adding stretches to the end of your sessions will keep your body nimble and help you to avoid injuries and improve your fitness gains.

-Once you’ve built up a solid fitness base with your summer training, you should begin to focus on getting yourself in peak condition for the start of the challenge.
+Once you’ve built up a solid fitness base with your preparation training, you should begin to focus on getting yourself in peak condition for the start of the challenge.

 There are four stages to consider: